SQL Query

 Exercise

-To start building our query, let’s open the SQL Query feature by pressing SQL in the global toolbar or by using the shortcuts : Shift + Ctrl + L (Shift + ⌘+ L).
+To start building our query, let’s open SQL Query by clicking SQL in the global toolbar or by using the shortcuts: Shift + Ctrl + L (Shift + ⌘+ L).

 select *